 Dean's List - Matriculated students with a 3.2 GPA may be eligible for this honor.
 Students do not need to apply; students who meet criteria will automatically be placed on the list.

 Degree - Once a student has completed all requirements for graduation and file a graduation application with the Registrar's office, the student is awarded a degree.
 Degrees offered by Kingsborough are Associate in Applied Science (A.A.S), Associates in Arts (A.A.) and Associates in Science (A.S.).

 Degree Requirements - Major and college requirements that must be fulfilled in order to graduate with a degree offered by Kingsborough.
 Each major has specific course requirements.
-In addition to checking the college catalog, it is important to consult with advisor, counselor and major departments for specific course requirement needed for a particular degree.
+In addition to checking the college catalog, it is important to consult with advisor and/or major departments for specific course requirement needed for a particular degree.

 Department - An organizational unit that offers courses in a specific subject area or a specific group of subjects.
 For example, Department of Biological Sciences.

 Departmental Requirements - Specified courses required of all majors in the pursuit of a particular degree.